admin-remix/Chromebook-Getter-Docs/docs/product-roadmap/README.md

 * Caching to speed up core funcationality
 * Phone, Email, Video Support
 * Detailed Chromebook usage reports based on time and location

+\
+<sup>The list of premium features is a living doucment and subject to change based on user feedback.</sup>